epam/ai-dial/docs/user-guide.md

 > When someone shared a conversation with you, you can find it in the **Shared with me** section on the left panel. **Important**: you cannot change a conversation that has been shared with you.
 To be able to work with it, [duplicate it](#duplicate).

 To share a conversation or a folder, click **Share** in the contextual menu and copy the link.
-After someone has opened your link, a blue arrow icon appears near its name.
+After someone has opened your link, an arrow icon appears near its name.

 > When you share a folder, all folders and conversations in this folders will be shared.